JW3: The Alan Howard Foundation / JW3 Speaker Series

 The Alan Howard Foundation / JW3 Speaker Series features conversations, talks and entertainment delivered by leaders and experts in their respective fields who can provide a unique insight into their chosen topics.
 The lectures are designed to cover broad areas of intellectual thought, including economics, science, history, politics and the arts.
 The principal aims of the series are to educate and entertain through high level conversation and debate, whilst delivering a rich, diverse and inspiring range of speaking events.

 Sounds Jewish podcast

-JW3's monthly podcast, Sounds Jewish, produced in partnership with The Guardian, is a monthly magazine-style programme hosted by Jason Solomons.
-Each "episode" is about 30 minutes in length and many of them are featured on The Guardian's podcast homepage.
+JW3's monthly podcast, Sounds Jewish, produced in partnership with The Guardian, was a monthly magazine-style programme hosted by Jason Solomons.
+Each "episode" was about 30 minutes in length, with many of them featured on The Guardian's podcast homepage.